nvoulgaris/blog/content/post/tcr.md

 done
 ```

-* the `tcr.sh` script, that hold the base logic of TCR:
+* the `tcr.sh` script, that holds the base logic of TCR:

 ```bash
 #!/bin/bash